IssueLo/ios_lib_UDNCCBotManager/README.md

 ## Reqirements

-// to do
-iOS 9.0 and XCode 10.2 or higher since the framework is compiled with Swift 5.
-It's compatible with Swift 5.0
+iOS 9.0 and XCode 11.3 or higher since the framework is compiled with Swift 5.0 It's compatible with Swift 5.0

 ## Set Up

 In your ViewController, create your global `ccBotManager`.
-Setting with `superViewController` and `ccBotCategory`:
+`superViewController`: SuperView for ChatBot Button `button`: ChatBot Button on the Screen `ccBotCategory`: Project Category
+`isOpen`: ChatBot Button control with `UISwitch`, default is `true` `delegate`: Delegate of `CCBotViewController`, default is `nil`
 ```swift
 import CCBotManager